SenayYakut/Google-Cloud-Associate-Engineer-Certification/README.md

 5. Do you need to install the Stackdriver agents on GCP VMs?
 For what use cases?
   a.
 Seems yes
   b.
 What about use cases?
 Which metrics require the agent? - docs, pretty clear in docs, esp under purpose
+6. Premium network tier for LB front end?
+7. "A backend service may have up to 500 endpoints per zone" --what does it meean?
+8. How does GCP's distribited LB work?
+9. How does Google respond to public IPs from any region in the FE of a LB?
+10. What might you LB other than HTTP/HTTPs traffice?